d-x-s/vacbase/README.md

 If you are using this method, you also need to be tunneled into the server via SSH.
 You can use XShell for this purpose, or any other tunneling method.
 You can simply start the program by running the 'Main' class in the project.ui folder.
+SQL scripts used to create, populate, and drop tables are available in resources\sql.

 # What does VacBase do?
 VacBase was created as a solution for monitoring the entire Vaccination supply chain.